-SkyCity fire: Fire and Emergency NZ upscale blaze to 5th alarm
+SkyCity fire: Fire and Emergency NZ upscale blaze to 6th alarm

 More than 20 fire appliances are helping battle a massive blaze that has engulfed Sky City's International Convention Centre which is currently under construction.

-Specialist vehicles are even being called in from around the region as the scale of the emergency hit the maximum "fifth alarm" level this afternoon, the highest an emergency can be classified by Fire and Emergency NZ.
+Specialist vehicles are even being called in from around the region as the scale of the emergency unfolded this afternoon.

 Hundreds of people phoned 111 as flames could be seen leaping from the building top at about 1.15pm.